Plus500 – Review Introduction

 Plus500 Quick Summary

 For over 10 years, Plus500 has been one of the leading providers of CFDs (Contract for Differences).
 These contracts let traders speculate on the price movements of the world’s most popular cryptocurrencies, including Bitcoin, Ethereum, Litecoin, and Cardano.
-Cryptocurrency CFDs let you gain (or lose) without actually buying the assets.
+Cryptocurrency CFDs let you gain (or lose) without actually buying/selling the assets.

 While the broker is especially popular for cryptocurrency CFDs, it offers contracts for other market categories such as ETFs, commodities, shares, and options.
 Keep in mind that traders don’t own Plus500 stock; rather, they trade it via CFDs.